skeuomorph-wow/suboptimal/README.md

 ```

 ### Phase 2
-Skeu breaks last egg
+* Skeu breaks last egg
-Mints OT and should get threat on conflag
+* Mints OT and should get threat on conflag
-Position facing away from casters, casters under columns
+* Positioned facing into the orb spot, casters don't have to move from the center, just spread out.

 ## Vael